 If a nonprofit organization is selected for an NSGP award and elects to decline the award, the SAA must notify their FEMA Preparedness Officer.
 The SAA may not re-obligate to another subrecipient without prior approval.
 "Receipt of the funds" occurs either when the SAA accepts the award or 15 calendar days after the SAA receives notice of the award, whichever is earlier.
 SAAs are sent notification of NSGP awards via the ND Grants system.
-If an SAA accepts its award within 15 calendar days of receiving notice of the award in the ND Grants system, the 45-calendar day pass-through period will start on the date the SAA accepted the award.
+If an SAA accepts its award within 15 calendar days of receiving notice of the award.
+Should an SAA not accept the NSGP award within 15 calendar days of receiving notice of the award in the ND Grants system, the 45-calendar day pass-through period will start on the date the SAA accepted the award.
 Should an SAA not accept the NSGP award within 15 calendar days of receiving notice of the award in the ND Grants system, the 45-calendar days pass-through period will begin 15 calendar days after the award notification is sent to the SAA via the ND Grants system.

 It is important to note that the period of performance (POP) start date does not directly affect the start of the 45-calendar day pass-through period.
-For example, an SAA may receive notice of the NSGP award on August 20, 2021 while the POP dates for that award are September 1, 2021, through August 31, 2024.
-In this example, the 45-day pass-through period will begin on the date the SAA accepts the NSGP award or September 4, 2021 (15 calendar days after the SAA was notified of the award), whichever date occurs first.
-The POP start date of September 1, 2021 would not affect the timing of meeting the 45-calendar day pass-through requirement.
+For example, an SAA may receive notice of the NSGP award on August 20, 2022, while the POP dates for that award are September 1, 2022, through August 31, 2025.
+In this example, the 45-day pass-through period will begin on the date the SAA accepts the NSGP award or September 4, 2022 (15 calendar days after the SAA was notified of the award), whichever date occurs first.
+The POP start date of September 1, 2022, would not affect the timing of meeting the 45-calendar day pass-through requirement.

-DUNS/SAM Requirements for Recipients and Subrecipients
+SAM/UEI Requirements for Recipients and Subrecipients

-As the direct applicant and recipient of NSGP funding, the SAA is required to have a Data Universal Numbering System (DUNS) number and be registered in the System for Award Management (SAM) and must maintain the currency of the SAA's information in SAM until the SAA submits the final financial report required under the award or receives final payment, whichever is later.
-Nonprofit organizations that are first-tier subrecipients applying for NSGP funding through the SAA must have a DUNS number, but are not required to be registered in SAM.
-See 2 C.F.R. § 25.300.
+As the direct applicant and recipient of NSGP funding, the SAA is required to have a Unique Entity Identifier (UEI) number and be registered in the System for Award Management (SAM) and must maintain the currency of the SAA's information in SAM until the SAA submits the final financial report required under the award or receives final payment, whichever is later.
+First tier subrecipients, including nonprofit organizations under the NSGP, will only be required to register in SAM.gov to obtain the UEI, but will not be required to maintain an active registration in SAM.gov.
+Further guidance on obtaining a UEI in SAM.gov can be found at GSA UEI Update and here SAM.gov Update.